 Lauren is currently a member of the Food Systems Team at the Denver Department of Public Health and Environment (DDPHE).
 She is the Program Administrator for the Healthy Food for Denver's Kids Initiative, a grant program to support healthy food access for low-income and at-risk youth in the City and County of Denver.

-Lauren is pursuing a Master of Science in International Agricultural Development (IAD) at the University of California, Davis, where she is able to combine her passions for sustainable food systems and social justice with an international lens.
-She is focusing on the intersection of gender-equity, climate resilience, and nutrition-sensitive agriculture by promoting fruits and vegetables as a foundation for sustainable diets.
-In collaboration with the UC Davis Program in International and Community Nutrition (PICN), Helen Keller International (HKI), Vijaya Development Resource Center (VDRC), and the USAID-funded Horticulture Innovation Lab, Lauren’s research focuses on reducing food loss and increasing access to nutritious foods by promoting solar drying of fruits and vegetables among women farmers in Nepal.
-She is currently a graduate student researcher at the UC Davis-based Horticulture Innovation Lab, whose global research network advances fruit and vegetable innovations, empowering smallholder farmers to earn more income while better nourishing their communities.
+She completed a Master of Science in International Agricultural Development (IAD) at the University of California, Davis, where she combined her passions for sustainable food systems and social justice with an international lens.
+She focused on the intersection of gender-equity, climate resilience, and nutrition-sensitive agriculture by promoting fruits and vegetables as a foundation for sustainable diets.
+In collaboration with the UC Davis Program in International and Community Nutrition (PICN), Helen Keller International (HKI), Vijaya Development Resource Center (VDRC), and the USAID-funded Horticulture Innovation Lab, Lauren’s research focused on reducing food loss and increasing access to nutritious foods by promoting solar drying of fruits and vegetables among women farmers in Nepal.
+For 2.5 years, she was a graduate student researcher at the UC Davis-led Horticulture Innovation Lab, a USAID Innovation Lab whose global research network advances fruit and vegetable innovations, empowering smallholder farmers to earn more income while better nourishing their communities.